SwaroopGiri/Pivpn-wireguard-configuration/README.md

 # How to set up a Home VPN Server Using Raspberry Pi with Pivpn

 It is possible to get the benifits of Network Wide adblocking of Pihole outside of home network.
-In this tutorial, We will be achieving this by configuring a VPN wireguard tunnel using PiVPN.
+In this tutorial, we will be achieving this by configuring a VPN wireguard tunnel using PiVPN.

 ***
 **Important Information**